Writers are the original side hustlers.

 It doesn’t take much time or mental energy to assign a product category to something, or to choose the right spelling for a word.
 You can even start earning money while you’re watching TV or doing another gig, like housesitting (more on that later).

-If you’re looking to make a little more money and have a little more time to spend, consider one of these side hustles.
+If you’re looking to make a little more money and have a little more time to spend, consider one of these side hustle ideas.

 You’ll need a good sense of direction and a good knowledge of your city, as well as a clean and well-maintained car.
 You’ll also need to be comfortable being alone in that car with strangers.